Courses

 Repeatable, maximum of 4 credits.

 Mid-level management of leadership experience involving planning and controlling of most AFROTC military activities.
 Students will help senior leadership to prepare and present briefings and other oral and written communications; provide interviews, guidance, and information that will increase the understanding, motivation, and performance of other cadets; and use advanced military training skills and instruction to develop confidence, leadership, and communication skills through physical fitness.
 Full participation in all events will be determined based on student's physical and medical eligibility.
-Membership as a cadet in AFROTC recommended.
+Membership as a cadet in AFROTC required.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)

 Credits: 3.
 Contact Hours: Lecture 3.